theQRL/theqrl.org/_docs/mining/linux.md

 ### Install QRL

-It's best to start with a fresh, brand new install of Ubuntu 16.04.
+It's best to start with a fresh install of Ubuntu 16.04.
 If you have dependency issues with other software you will need to work through it then come back.
 You can always boot into a Linux live persistent USB or similar and run the mining node on the computer without modifying the PC (other than the CPU cycles used)

 #### Update

 ```bash
 # Issue the following command to update software

 sudo apt update && sudo apt upgrade -y
 ```